trufflesuite/trufflesuite.com/src/tutorials/getting-started-with-drizzle-and-react.md

   const { drizzle } = this.props;
   const contract = drizzle.contracts.MyStringStore;

-  // get and save the key for the variable we are interested in const dataKey = contract.methods["myString"].cacheCall();
+  // let drizzle know we want to watch the `myString` method const dataKey = contract.methods["myString"].cacheCall();

-  this.setState({ dataKey });
+  // save the `dataKey` to local component state for later reference this.setState({ dataKey });
 }
 ```